Pack3tL0ss/ConsolePi/README.md

 #### DHCP based:

-This function currently only logs as mDNS has made this unnecessary
+This function currently only logs as mDNS has made this unnecessary.
+It remains as future enhancements (auto detect oobm ports, ztp) will likely use this mechanism.

 Triggered by ConsolePi Acting as DHCP server (generally hotspot):

-### How it works:

- - When a ConsolePi gets an IP address and can reach the internet it will attempt to update a ConsolePi.csv on Google Drive.

- - It will collect the details for any other ConsolePis that have updated ConsolePi.csv.

- - Connectivity is verified to any other ConsolePis found, then the data is used to populate the ```consolepi-menu```

-    *Reachability is all that matters.  local, VPN, connected to another ConsolePi via hotspot, or any combination.*

- - When you connect to a remote ConsolePi it establishes an SSH session to the remote ConsolePi using the 'pi' user (currently hard-coded to use that user).
-There is also an option in the menu to distribute SSH keys to the remotes.
-Doing so and leaving the passphrase blank allows for authenticated access to the remote without being prompted for user/pass.

- - HotSpot connected ConsolePis (a ConsolePi connected to the HotSpot of another ConsolePi) are automatically detected and provide updates to each other via SSH.  *This function works even with cloud=false in the config*

 ###  Important Notes:

- - Uses the hostname as a unique identifier.
+ - The Gdrive function uses the hostname as a unique identifier.
 If all of your ConsolePis have the same hostname they will each overwrite the data.
 The Hostname is also used to identify the device in the menu.

    **Make Hostnames unique for each ConsolePi**